Scaling Test-Time Verification for Novel Materials

 Head to Head

 The comparison between MatterGen with self-correcting search and Crystalite with probe-gradient guidance is not a model-versus-model benchmark.
-The two systems differ in architecture (equivariant GNN vs. Diffusion Transformer), conditioning (conditional vs. unconditional), and verification mechanism (accept/reject vs. gradient steering).
-What the juxtaposition reveals is how far the test-time verification principle generalizes.
+The two systems differ in architecture (equivariant GNN6 vs. Diffusion Transformer), conditioning (conditional vs. unconditional), and verification mechanism (accept/reject vs. gradient steering).
+The juxtaposition tests how far the test-time verification principle generalizes.

 | MatterGen + Self-Correction | Crystalite + Gradient | |